Applying To Olin

 If you’re considering applying to Olin, we encourage you to challenge yourself as much as possible by enrolling in the most rigorous courses available at your high school, and to build a strong foundation in calculus and physics.

-We will enroll about 84 top students from all over the world for the Class of 2023.
+We will enroll about 86 fantastic students from all over the world for the Class of 2026.
 As always, we look for a multidimensional student body, representing a broad range of cultural, economic and geographic backgrounds.

 Please let us help you learn everything you need to know about our one-of-a-kind admission process, including important dates and deadlines and our admission requirements.

 Currently valued at more than $100,000, the merit-based Olin Tuition Scholarship benefits all admitted students.
 Offered for eight semesters of full time study and covering half the annual tuition charges, this scholarship recognizes achievement inside and outside the classroom and represents our confidence in your ability to succeed in this unique academic environment.
 Our goal is to attract talented students committed to making a difference in the world, and partner with them to make an Olin education a reality.